Inboxen/Inboxen/README.md

 `settings.py` is well commented and explains what various configuration options do.

+You should also tag your deployments - we use signed annotated tags (`git tag -as deplpy-YYYYMMDD`).
+This is particularly useful for rollbacks if something goes wrong.

 ### settings.ini

 At the very least, this file should contain the following: